What Happens After Grand Jury Indictment? Watson. government contractor Lawyers and healthcare fraud defense attorneys

 Understanding the Concept of an Indictment

-An indictment is a formal accusation by prosecutors that a person has committed a crime.
+Being indicted on federal charges means a formal accusation by prosecutors that you have committed a crime.
 It is not a conviction or a sentence, but rather the initiation of a legal process which can even lead to a criminal trial.
 The indictment is typically issued by a grand jury, a group of citizens who review evidence presented by the prosecution.
 The grand jury’s role is to determine whether there is enough evidence to warrant a criminal trial.
 It’s important to note that an indictment is not a determination of guilt but rather a decision that there is sufficient evidence to bring the case to trial.

 The Legal Process Following an Indictment